-The planetary field captures electrons from the solar wind electrifying the planetary surface and inducing a voltage potential between the planetary surface and core where electrons are transformed into field lines powering core electric currents through the lithosphere from electrified land surfaces and the oceans.
+The planetary field captures electrons from the solar wind charging sectors of the auroral ovals facing the night sky during geomagnetic storms and electrified weather systems charge land surfaces and the oceans inducing a voltage potential between the planetary surface and core where electrons are transformed into field lines.

-High energy photons, induced by resistive heating and exothermic mantle reactions, transform into electron positron pairs at the planetary core surface, where electrons are transformed into field lines, resulting in residual positrons which merge in trios, are trapped by transiting electrons and transform into protons.
+High energy photons, induced by resistive heating and exothermic mantle reactions, transform into electron positron pairs at the planetary core surface where electrons are captured by the field resulting in residual positrons which merge in trios, are trapped by transiting electrons and transform into protons.

-Transformation of photons into protons cools the core, provides a heat sink for mantle heating and protons transformed from photons transform with core current electrons into neutrons and in exothermic reactions up to iron on the periodic table into mantle elements which grow in water and gas saturated magma plumes upward from the core.
+Transformation of photons into protons cools the core, provides a heat sink for mantle heating and protons transform with core current electrons into, oxygen, carbon, sulfur and other elements in exothermic nuclear reactions (up to iron on the periodic table) which grow in water and gas saturated magma plumes upward from the core.

 EXPANDING EARTH VIDEO NEIL ADAMS

 We postulate the meteor which impacted the planet sixty five million years ago punctured the lithosphere at the present location of the Gulf of Mexico and shattered the lithosphere into the continental plates.
 High velocity stress cracks, powered by the release of internal pressure causing the cracks to spring apart behind the leading edges which spread north east and south west from the impact site, dividing the Americas from Europe and Africa, crossed the poles and ending in multiple fractures through the lithosphere across future seabeds of the Pacific and Indian Oceans.

 The shallow continental oceans drained into the cracks between the plates beginning creation of the deep-water oceans as up-welling magma created new oceanic lithosphere between the spreading plates and hydrothermal vents filled and fertilized the growing oceans basins which now cover seventy percent of the planetary surface.